LeeJunmo/DAWN/README.md

 ## Data Download/Customization

+Our work is based on the `PolitiFact` and `GossipCop` datasets from the [FakeNewsNet benchmark](https://github.com/KaiDMML/FakeNewsNet).

 You can download our paper's implementation version or directly customize the dataset with different hyperparameters.
 Here's the following procedures.

 ### 1. Use paper's implementation version